kachourim/sym/README.md

 ## Description

-Based on [1,2], the provided script computes the scattering matrix for oblique wave propagation and the material parameter tensors (dipolar and quadrupolar responses) that correspond to the spatial symmetries of a metasurface made of a periodic square lattice.
+Based on [1,2], the provided script computes the scattering matrix for oblique wave propagation and the material parameter tensors (dipolar and quadrupolar responses) that correspond to the spatial symmetries of a metasurface made of a subwavelength periodic square lattice.

 The script works by specifying the list of symmetries that the metasurface unit cell possesses, those that are available are defined below